Kethsar/ytarchive/README.md

 		If this option is not used when a scheduled stream is provided, you will be asked if you want to wait or not.

+	--write-description
+		Write the video description to a separate .description file.

+	--write-thumbnail
+		Write the thumbnail to a separate file.

 Examples:
 	ytarchive.py -w
 	ytarchive.py -w https://www.youtube.com/watch?v=CnWDmKx9cQQ 1080p60/best